kongtest/athanhcong.github.com/_posts/2013-01-14-fight-the-corrupted.md

 Aaron is described as a very talented computer engineering.
 His spreading tragedy made me start to archive some of his blog's posts for reading later.
 And today, after reading one first post, I decided to investigate more about this man: *Why this intelligent guy committed suicide?
 What did he fighting for?*

 ---
-Aaron was fighting to challenge an unfair system: he believed that public funded research should be able to easily accessed by public.
+Aaron was fighting to challenge an unfair system: he believed that public funded research should be able to be easily accessed by public.
 However, it's the politics, and their ridiculous miscarriage of justice pushed this young man to an end.

-For his "seem-to-be-innocent" action, the lawyer put him to face a fine $1 million and 35 years in prison.
+For his "seem-to-be-innocent" action, the lawyer demand him a fine $1 million and 35 years in prison.
 After for more than a year fighting, he ended his life.

 Why people are so upset about this?

 He's 26!
-People want to speak out loud one important thing: the system we are living are corrupted.
+And people want to speak out loud one important thing: the system we are living are corrupted.
 People with money and power can sue you anything in law, they make the case so complex that you do not have much money to defend yourself, and finally end your life in a huge law fee.
 Even if you win in court, you're still *die* financially.

 Aaron, who fighted for real justice, is got killed by the **offical justice**.